 SMTP – An email protocol for sending emails.
 Many web hosts allow the use of their servers for sending emails, although some ISPs require their own servers when using their service instead of your web host.

 It is important to have your own website with your own domain if you are after a sustainable income in the long run.
 While it is possible to make money using free blog and website creation platforms, the potential of earning so much more rests in self-owned domains.

 The domain is practically online real estate.
-This is the address where you can build your business on.
+This is the address where you can build your business.
 You own it, so you have the prerogative to do anything you want with it.

-The domain will only become your online business lot if it is supported by a web host.
+The domain will only become your online business lot if a web host supports it.
 Web hosting is what provides space for your website on the Internet.
-See, when you type a URL on your browser, the computer will actually send a request to your server asking for the website data.
+See, when you type a URL on your browser, the computer will send a request to your server asking for the website data.
 The information it gets is then displayed on the monitor.